- Purchase the complete Expat Arrivals Calgary Guide (PDF)

-Calgary has seen a massive amount of suburban development in recent years.
-Unfortunately, despite this development, the competition for good-quality housing is so stiff that prices have skyrocketed.
-Although still not nearly as expensive as Vancouver, the price of accommodation in Calgary is now nearly as expensive as in Toronto and amounts to a serious challenge for expats budgeting for their move.
+Calgary has seen significant suburban development in recent years.
+Unfortunately, despite this development, the competition for good-quality housing remains stiff, and with high demand comes high prices.
+Although still not nearly as expensive as Vancouver's, accommodation prices in Calgary are now almost on par with those in Toronto.

 Types of accommodation in Calgary

-The overwhelming majority of Calgarians live in stand-alone houses, with apartments, row houses, duplexes and semi-detached houses making up the balance.
+Most Calgarians live in stand-alone houses, with apartments, row houses, duplexes and semi-detached houses making up the balance.
+Once expats have found something they like, they should be quick to act as listings don't stay on the market for long.

 Finding accommodation in Calgary

 Both furnished and unfurnished accommodation options are available in Calgary – with the former generally being much more expensive than the latter.

-When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated most regularly.
-Expats should also check out the daily editions of the Calgary Herald and the Calgary Sun – the city's leading newspapers, both of which carry rental listings.
+When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated regularly.
+Expats should also check out their desired suburb's community pages and forums on social media for listings.

-If expats find no joy in looking for a place to stay on their own steam, they can enlist the services of a real-estate agent.
-These professionals can be very helpful, as they are familiar with the local property market and the logistics surrounding leasing and negotiations.
+If expats don’t want to go this process alone, they can enlist the services of a real-estate agent.
+These professionals can be helpful, as they are familiar with the local property market and the leasing and negotiation logistics.

-Since roughly two-thirds of Canadians own their own houses, and since many landlords don't want to bother with the hassle of finding their own tenants, estate agents often will have a mandate over the best rental properties in the city.
-That said, as helpful as agents can be for new arrivals, they will exact a fee for this service.
-This fee can range from anywhere between 10 and 100 percent of the monthly rent.
+Since many landlords in Canada choose not to bother with the hassle of finding tenants, estate agents often have a mandate over the best rental properties in the country.
+That said, as helpful as agents can be for new arrivals, they will expect a fee for this service, ranging between 10 and 100 percent of the monthly rent.